thielicious/aLoad/README.md

 ##SETUP INFORMATION

-This API requires no additional frameworks or libraries.
+This script requires no additional frameworks or libraries.
 <br>
 <br>
 Use your CLI and enter the following to clone:<br>